xneon2/Hashzi-X/README.md

 You will only generate a QR code with the first device.
 From the first device you need to install Neotro-x  Bot.`

-#### 🔗After getting the QR code, click the button below to apply the bot...
+#### After getting the QR code, click the button below to apply the bot...
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/xneon2/Hashzi-X)